Baracoa, Cuba: Ultimate Travel Guide

 Baracoa Cuba

-Located on the far eastern edge of Cuba’s northern coast, Baracoa is a hidden gem among Cuba’s most beautiful and historically-significant destinations.
+Located on the far eastern edge of Cuba’s northern coast, Baracoa is a hidden gem among Cuba’s most beautiful and historically significant destinations.
 Just a small town, it packs a real punch for travelers, seemingly offering everything you could look for in a trip to Cuba.

 Think beaches, absolutely delicious food, adventure travel, gorgeous scenery, and enough historic charm to knock your socks off.